 352 Judaism.
-A study of the major developments in Jewish life, practice, and thought beginning with the period of Ezra and extending to the contemporary period.
-Included in this study will be the period during which the Mishnah and the Talmud developed, Moses Maimonides, the representative of the medieval period, the three main groups in North American Judaism-Orthodox, Conservative, and Reform-the Holocaust, Zionism and the generation of the State of Israel, the calendar of Judaism, and the question of Jewish-Christian dialogue.
-Prerequisite: 251 or permission of the instructor.
-Not offered 1991-92.
+S. A study of the major developments of Jewish life, thought, and practice beginning with the period of Ezra and extending to the contemporary period.
+Subjects studied will include the emergence of rabbinic Judaism and its literature - the Mishnah and the Talmuds, Moses Maimonides and other representatives of the medieval period, Zionism, the Holocaust, and the three main groups in North American Judaism - Orthodox, Conservative, and Reform.
+The question of Jewish-Christian dialogue will also be considered.
+Not open to first-year students.
+Mr. K. Pomykala.